 After his Villanova career, Donnelly entered coaching and likewise found early success.
 He spent one year at Archbishop Wood high school in Philadelphia and the team promptly won the Philadelphia Catholic League cross country title.
 Tom left Wood in 1970 to coach at his alma mater LaSalle High.
 He coached the Explorers four years, won two more Philadelphia Catholic League cross country team championships in 1971 and 1972, and helped develop a future Villanova All-American in John Burns.
 I myself had the good fortune to have been coached for a year by Donnelly during his stint at LaSalle (and to have had him as my American history teacher as a frosh).

 Donnelly left LaSalle in 1974 to attend graduate school at Villanova and to concentrate on his own running.
-He also was a part-time volunteer coach at Haverford.
+He also was a part-time volunteer coach at Haverford (see photo above).
 When the full-time coaching slot at Haverford opened up, Donnelly was in the right place at the right time.
 He's been there now 35 years (notwithstanding Villanova's muffed attempt to hire Donnelly as its coach in the mid-1990s).
 At Haverford, he developed the first NCAA Division III sub-4:00 miler in 1997 (Karl Paranya, 3:57.6) and his Haverford teams have won so many conference titles (64 at last count) that he has run out of wall space in his office and cannot hang any more.
+He led Haverford to the NCAA cross country national title in 2010.
 How many Division III track coaches have found themselves the focus of a laudatory article in the New York Times?
 If anyone can claim to have lived a charmed life in the pursuit of running excellence, Tom Donnelly can.